1440creative/canvas_migration/README.md

 After a successful run the importer automatically rewrites page and assignment HTML so links to the source course (files, assignments, quizzes, discussions, modules, pages) are updated to the new target IDs using the generated `id_map.json`.
 No manual link cleanup is required as long as pages, assignments, files, quizzes, discussions, and modules are included in the import.

+Course hero images are remapped automatically when the original image file was exported and imported—the importer uses `id_map.json` to swap the old image file id for the new one before issuing the final course settings update. so links to the source course (files, assignments, quizzes, discussions, modules, pages) are updated to the new target IDs using the generated `id_map.json`.
+No manual link cleanup is required as long as pages, assignments, files, quizzes, discussions, and modules are included in the import.

 ---